Wabigoon Lake Ojibway Nation-Ignace area

 No preferred regions or areas have been identified.
 Studies are conducted only in areas where a community expressed interest in the project.

-The safety of people and the environment is the top priority in the process for selecting a site for a deep geological repository.
 Any site that is selected to host this facility must be demonstrated to be able to safely contain and isolate used nuclear fuel for a very long period of time.

 Would earthquakes affect the repository?